-As we said before, pretty much ANY job in a National Park is awesome.
-It was difficult to find jobs to fit our “Worst National Park Jobs” list.
+As we said before, almost ANY job in a National Park is fantastic.
+It was challenging to find jobs to fit our “Worst National Park Jobs” list.
 Although these jobs are on the “Worst Jobs” list, they aren’t all bad!

 1. Night Auditor – Crater Lake

 As a night auditor at Crater Lake, employees will work overnight performing audits using auditing software.
 This job earned a spot on the worst list by being a night shift job that sounds a bit tedious!